5 things to do in New Orleans (with and without kids)

 Preservation Hall has daily shows and no age restrictions (Photo: Christine Sarkis)

-New Orleans with Kids: Preservation Hall
+New Orleans with kids: Preservation Hall

 A lot of the city’s greatest music takes place at 21+ spots, which rules out kids.
 But Preservation Hall is an all-ages French Quarter spot with nightly shows.
 The vibe is sweet and low-key; think wooden benches and standing room, a stage that’s just an extension of the wood floor, and old posters telling the story of music over the decades.